 Finland is one of the countries to have its own pavilion in a prime location next to the Italian main exhibition pavilion in Giardini.
 The Finnish Alvar Aalto Pavilion offers a great opportunity to support and exhibit Finnish contemporary art.

-Over the years we have collaborated with numerous partners.
+Over the years we have collaborated with numerous partners in Venice Biennale.
 Our partners have been e.g. Aalto University, Bukowskis, DB Schenker, Finnish Design Shop, EMMA – Espoo Museum of Modern Art, Helsinki Art Museum, Kiasma Museum of Contemporary Art, Serlachius Museums and Visit Finland / Business Finland.
-Our partners say that from our events in Venice, they have seen direct benefit and gained valuable contacts.
+According to our partners, through our events in Venice they have gained valuable contacts and other benefits.